Standards for calculation must be considered when choosing an emission factor

 If no other emission factor is available, currency-based factors can be used.
 However, there are many problems with this approach, and often calculations using currency-based factors result in significantly higher emissions than calculations using factors based on physical quantities.
 Generating emission factors based on economic value is time-consuming and always relies on historical data.

 Take, for example, a t-shirt made of cotton.
-According to various life cycle studies, the carbon footprint of such a t-shirt can vary between 5 and 10 kg CO2e, depending, for example, on the amount of cotton used to make the t-shirt.
-Product life cycle studies are based on physical quantities and detailed information about the life cycle stages of the product.
+According to various life cycle studies, the carbon footprint of such t-shirt can vary between 5 and 10 kg CO2e.
+This depends, for example, on the amount of cotton used to make the t-shirt.
+Product life cycle studies are based on physical quantities and detailed information about the product’s life cycle stages.

-The emission factors for textiles and clothing manufacturing in euros range from 0.6 to 0.7 kg CO2e/euro.
-If a t-shirt were cheaply produced and cost 5 euros in a shop, the emissions of a t-shirt would be 3-3.5 kg CO2e, calculated using a euro-based factor.
-On the other hand, if a higher quality t-shirt costs 50 euros in another shop, then the T-shirt would emit 30-35 kg CO2e using a euro-based multiplier - just as the price, so too would the emissions be ten times higher.
+The euro based emission factors for textiles and clothing manufacturing range from 0.6 to 0.7 kg CO2e/euro.
+If a t-shirt was cheaply produced and cost 5 euros in a shop, the emissions of a t-shirt would be 3-3.5 kg CO2e, calculated using a euro-based factor.
+On the other hand, if a higher quality t-shirt costs 50 euros in another shop, the T-shirt would then emit 30-35 kg CO2e using a euro-based multiplier.
+Essentially with the price increasing the emissions would then also be ten times higher.

 Of course, the emissions from a cheap t-shirt cannot be lower and those from an expensive one higher than when calculated using physical quantities.
-Often the opposite is the case, because when a cheap product comes from far away, sustainability tends to be forgotten, while many textile companies operating in Finland base their operations on sustainability and aim to reduce the carbon footprint of their products.
+Often it is quite the opposite.
+When a cheap product comes from far away, sustainability tends to be forgotten.
+In comparison many textile companies operating in Finland base their operations precisely on sustainability and aim to reduce their products’ carbon footprint.

 The latest currency-based multipliers are calculated using 2020 data.
 In 2023, inflation was high, and the purchasing power of money fell significantly.
 Prices of many goods and services rose by up to ten percent.
-In our example, if the price of a t-shirt had risen over a year to 60 euros, the calculated emissions would have risen to 36-42 kg CO2e.
+In our example, if the price of a t-shirt had risen to 60 euros over the course of one year, the calculated emissions would have risen to 36-42 kg CO2e.
 And if the t-shirt had been sold at half price during the sales, the calculated emissions would have fallen to 18-21 kg CO2e.
-The materials, energy consumption during production, and transport routes of this t-shirt did not change with the price and the carbon footprint of the product did not actually change at all - the price-based calculation is just confusing.
+The materials, energy consumption during production, and transport routes of this t-shirt did not change with the price.
+Therefore the carbon footprint of the product did not actually change at all – the price-based calculation is just confusing.

 In addition, exchange rates fluctuate daily, and if currency conversions are made to the currency-based multipliers, they must be done using the exchange rates for the period for which the multipliers are determined.
 This involves the possibility of error.